William Brodie: Capture and trial

 The trial of Brodie and Smith started on 27 August 1788.
 At first there was no hard evidence against Brodie, although the tools of his criminal trade (copied keys, a disguise, and pistols) were found in his house and workshops.
 But with the evidence provided by Brown and Ainslie, who had been persuaded to turn King's Evidence, along with the self-incriminating lines in the letters Brodie had written while on the run, the jury found Brodie and Smith guilty.

 Brodie and Smith were hanged at the Old Tolbooth, on the High Street, on 1 October 1788 before a crowd of 40,000, including Brodie's 10-year-old daughter, Cecil(e).
 The rope had to be adjusted in length three times as the bell of the adjacent St Giles Cathedral tolled.

 According to one tale, Brodie wore a steel collar and silver tube to prevent the hanging from being fatal.
 It was said that he had bribed the hangman to ignore it and arranged for his body to be removed quickly in the hope that he could later be revived.
 If so, the plan failed.
 Brodie was buried in an unmarked grave in the northeast corner of the graveyard at St. Cuthbert's Chapel of Ease, on Chapel Street.

-However, rumours that he had been seen in Paris circulated later, giving the story of his scheme to evade death further publicity.
+After the execution, reports of his being seen in Paris started to circulate, giving credence to the story of his escape from the gallows.
+But too many people had witnessed the execution for the story to be taken seriously.